Auto Accidents Caused by Cell Phone Usage

 Around 4.5 billion people worldwide have cell phones, with 260 million of those people living in the United States alone.

-Although cell phones introduce added ease and safety in our lives, their widespread use during transportation is causing car and trucking accidents that claim thousands of lives and result in hundreds of thousands of injuries every year.
+Although cell phones introduce added ease and safety in our lives, their widespread use during transportation is causing truck and car accidents that claim thousands of lives and leave hundreds of thousands of people considering hiring an accident injury lawyer for help negotiating with adversarial insurance adjusters and confusing medical providers .

 As a responsible driver, you understand that drinking alcohol in excess of the .08 BAC limit is both illegal and dangerous.
 However, did you know that studies have shown that talking or texting on a cell phone will driving is more likely to cause an accident than driving while intoxicated?
 When viewed in this context, it is no wonder that states and cities are trying to tackle this issue by adopting new laws restricting cell phone usage.